aawaheed/magic/README.md

 **Hence, ZERO lockin!!**

 Everything is 100% integrated, thx to SQLite, with optional MySQL, PostgreSQL, and Microsoft SQL Server capabilities.
+Basically, run the whole shebang on _your own hardware_ if you wish ...

 ## Open Source _"Vibe Coding"_ platform